 The Series 500 air monitors proved rugged and reliable, and were a good fit for the project demands.Richard Osa, Technical Director, ERM

-The project was coordinated from ERM’s office in Illinois, USA.
-However the budget did not allow for a dedicated air monitoring technician to attend to the equipment, so the selected instruments needed to be reliable and capable of operating for extended periods of time without intervention.
-Since a research ship would be hosting the air monitors, space and power were scarce so the equipment needed to be compact with low power requirements.
+The project was to be coordinated from ERM’s office in Illinois, USA.
+However, the budget did not allow for a dedicated air monitoring technician to attend to the equipment, so the selected instruments needed to be reliable and capable of operating for extended periods without intervention.
+ERM required a compact solution with minimal power requirements to meet the constraints of a marine-based approach.

-To meet this need, and the constraints of the marine application, ERM turned to Aeroqual’s flexible Series 500 sensor-based air monitors.
-In all, five Series 500 monitors were deployed to measure SO2, H2S, NO2, VOC, and CO.
-Since some of these pollutants are also emitted by the host ship’s diesel engines, the instruments were mounted in the bow of the ship and two sets of wind speed and direction sensors were collocated with the air monitors (one set served as a redundant system) to determine when the sensors were downwind of ship-board emission sources.
+To meet these needs, ERM turned to Aeroqual’s flexible Series 500 sensor-based air monitors.
+In all, five Series 500 monitors were deployed, measuring SO2, H2S, NO2, VOC, and CO.
+Since some of these pollutants are also emitted by the host ship’s diesel engines, the instruments were mounted in the bow of the ship, and two sets of wind speed and direction sensors were co-located with the air monitors (one set served as a redundant system) to determine when the sensors were downwind of ship-board emission sources.

-The Series 500 monitors and sensors were selected because they could provide continuous measurements without the need for elaborate climate controlled shelters, which would not have been feasible on board the ship.
-Low power demands and the small form factor of the Series 500 were also good matches for the facilities available on the research ship.
+The Series 500 monitors and sensors were selected because they could provide continuous measurements without the need for elaborate climate-controlled shelters, which would not have been feasible on board the ship.
+The low power demands of the small form factor of the Series 500 were also ideally suited to the facilities available on the research ship.

 The Aeroqual monitors required occasional checks to ensure they were still powered on and collecting data.
-However, no expendables, filters, or reagent replacements were needed which was another a good fit for the limited resources on-board.
+However, no expendables, filters, or reagent replacements were needed – another good fit for the limited resources on board.
 Data was recorded within each instrument’s internal data logger, providing redundancy against a single point of failure.

-A passive monitor (diffusion tube or evacuated cylinder) was paired with each Aeroqual Series 500 to provide an independent method for confirming the portable monitor’s continuous measurements.
+To help ensure accuracy, a passive monitor (diffusion tube or evacuated cylinder) was paired with each Aeroqual Series 500, providing an independent method for confirming the portable monitor’s continuous measurements.

 Get in Touch